- How will I know if a Labrador Retriever will be a good fit for my family and lifestyle?

 - What if I adopt a dog, and then decide it’s not a good match for my family?

 - The Labrador Retriever Rescue has a lifetime commitment to each dog that comes into our program.
-If you adopt a dog, then decide it is not the right one for your household; it MUST come back to LRRF within 2 weeks in order to adopt another dog within the program.
+If you adopt a dog, then decide it is not the right one for your household; it MUST come back to LRRF within 2 weeks in order to adopt another dog within the program or receive a refund (please see Refunds below).
 If, at any time during the dog’s life, you find that you must surrender the dog, he/she MUST be returned to the LRRF.

 - How does the Labrador Retriever acquire their Labs?